 In addition to basic watch parts: such as hands, movements, spring bars, and bands – they carry clock parts and some very specific tools such as UV curing lamps, crystal glass cement, knotter tools, extension chains and many other things.
 Check them out!

 UK-based merchant sporting a wide selection and competitive prices

 What sets Cousins apart from all the other stores is that they have a wide selection of watch brand original spare parts for movements, as well as generics.
 Besides that, they carry tools and many watchmaking tool spare parts.
 A drawback is that they want you to confirm that you’re a professional before signing up.
 Check them out.

-An American-based shop for a typical watch service and repair centre that does quick watch fixes.
+An American-based shop for a typical watch service and repair center that does quick watch fixes

-Esslinger is a supplier of watchmaking and jewellery tools and supplies.
-Their speciality is the small nitty gritty items such as band pins and spring bars, batteries, watch crowns, generic Rolex parts all the way to original as well as generic watch movements.
+Esslinger is a supplier of watchmaking and jewelry tools and supplies.
+Their specialty is the small nitty-gritty items such as band pins and spring bars, batteries, watch crowns, generic Rolex parts all the way to original as well as generic watch movements.
 They also sell quite a few different kinds of assortment boxes ranging from hands to batteries.
 The goods are priced average and the quality ranges from low (and cheap) to medium-high.

 Eternal Tools provides solid tools and just that.
 No watch parts, though.
 However, you’ll be able to find drill bits, polishing supplies and carving tools.
-Quality of the tools is medium-high to high and the shipping costs are reasonable.
+The quality of the tools is medium-high to high and the shipping costs are reasonable.
 This is my go-to place to buy watch tools.

 (Thank you Watchwolf_jl for the reference)

 They sell white label watches, dials, cases, straps, movements, bezels, date wheels, hands and some other various items.
 But the best thing about them?
 They offer custom dial printing.
 Don’t ask me about the quality, though.